How To Feed A Loon

 2 cups masa harina, 1 teaspoon salt

-• Add a little water to the flour and begin working it in with your hands.
-Mix in the melted pork lard (if using), and continue adding the water until the dough can be formed into a ball (use a little less water if adding the melted lard).
+• Slowly add the water to the flour and begin working it in with your hands or a wooden spatula.
 The dough should not be too wet or sticky.
 If it is, add more masa.
-It should also not crack, this means it's too dry.
-If too dry, add a pinch more of water and work it in.
+It should also not crack, which means it's too dry.
+If too dry, add a pinch more water and work it in.
 Cover the dough with a kitchen towel.

 • Pinch a piece of dough and form it into a dough ball about the size of a golf ball, or slighty smaller.
 Keep the kitchen towel on the dough.